So, you’ve decided to jump into (or return to) the world of digital photography. Welcome—it’s a fascinating journey ahead!

 Otherwise, read on to find out the key differences between these five categories of digital cameras.

-The DSLR as we know it today is the digital version of the SLR (35mm film) camera.
+The DSLR as we know it today is the digital version of the SLR (35mm film) camera, recording images on digital sensor rather than film.

 So, how does a DSLR work?
-Simply put, light comes in via the camera lens, the movable mechanical mirror inside the camera is switched into the down position (45 degrees) to direct light from the lens to a focusing screen via a condenser lens and pentaprism/pentamirror to the optical viewfinder eyepiece above.
+Simply put, light comes in via the camera lens, then the movable mechanical mirror inside the camera directs that light to a focusing screen (via a condenser lens and pentaprism/pentamirror) to the optical viewfinder above.
+This process lets the photographer see what’s in front of the lens.

-It’s worth noting that not all DSLR cameras are the same, as there are two types of sensor size available.
+It’s worth noting that not all DSLR cameras are the same, as each contains one of two different types of image sensor:

-While knowing how the DSLR works is great, this doesn’t really answer the question – Is a DSLR right for you?
+While knowing how the DSLR works is great, it doesn’t really answer the question: Is a DSLR right for you?
 Let’s think of it this way.

 What sort of photography can I create with a DSLR camera?

-Due to the ability to change the lens, DSLR cameras are suited to a wide range of photography.
-The type of photography you can create depends largely on the lens you use – be it portraits, wildlife, sports, travel, architecture, landscapes or street photography.
+Due to the ability to change the lens on a DSLR, DSLR cameras are suited to a wide range of photography.
+The type of photography you can create— be it portraits, wildlife, sports, travel, architecture, landscapes or street photography—depends largely on the lens you use.

 Who should buy a DSLR camera?

 DSLR cameras are often the choice for professional photographers due to their durability.
-Some entry level DSLRs will offer “Auto” mode, however more advanced models will not.
+Some entry level DSLRs will offer ‘Auto’ mode, which lets the camera do most of the thinking for you; however, more advanced models will not.

 Here are some key advantages of the DSLR system: